Smooth-billed AniCrotophaga ani

 In their Caribbean and Central/South American range, Smooth-billed Anis are relatively common in wet, shrubby or thorny habitat.
 Look for them early in the morning, when they are most conspicuous and vocal.
 Finding Smooth-billed Anis in Florida is difficult: this once-common bird has become very scarce.
 Try using eBird or other sources of local knowledge to track them down, as it is a needle in a haystack to find one otherwise.

 - Cool Facts

-- Like other anis, the Smooth-billed Ani lives in small groups of one to five breeding pairs, and up to seventeen individuals.
-They defend a single territory and lay their eggs in one communal nest.
+- Smooth-billed Anis (and other ani species) have unusual social lives.
+They live in small groups of 1–5 breeding pairs, and up to 17 individuals.
+All the females lay their eggs in one communal nest.
 All group members incubate the eggs and care for the young.

 - While a group of Smooth-billed Anis forages, one member often sits on a high perch as a lookout, watching for danger.